Actindo-AG/Documentation/Channels/Integration/01_ManageConnections.md

 ## Delete a connection

 A connection can only be used if it is active.
 Otherwise, no data is being synchronized via the connection.
-By default, all connection that has been established are active.
+By default, all connections that have been established are active.
 If a connection has been disabled, you can enable this connection again.

 #### Prerequisites